milanimcgraw/Carbon-Aware-Computing-for-Gen-AI/README.md

-# Sustainable AI - Carbon Aware Computing
+# Sustainable AI: Carbon Aware Computing

 ## ⚙️ Project Overview

 As demand for generative AI grows, so does its environmental cost.
 Training and serving generative AI models can be carbon-intensive, but these processes don't have to be environmentally costly.

-In this repo, we'll walk through how to **build a practical framework for low-emission generative AI deployment in the cloud**.
-With carbon awareness, developers can significantly reduce the environmental impact of AI models for a more **sustainable future in AI.**
+In this repo, we'll walk through how to build a practical framework for low-emission generative AI deployment in the cloud.
+With carbon awareness, developers can significantly reduce the environmental impact of AI models for a more sustainable future in AI.
+**This project’s carbon-aware workflow includes the following key steps:**

+- **Analyze Historical Emissions**: Query Google Cloud Platform's carbon footprint data using BigQuery to understand past emissions patterns across services, projects, and regions
+- **Monitor Real-Time Carbon Intensity**: Access live electrical grid data via Electricity Maps API to identify the cleanest energy sources globally
+- **Optimize Training Deployment**: Automatically select cloud regions with the lowest carbon footprint for ML model training using Google Cloud Vertex AI
+- **Track Environmental Impact**: Measure and compare carbon savings across different deployment strategies

 The workflow integrates real-time electricity grid data from the [Electricity Maps API](https://www.electricitymaps.com/api) and scalable cloud services from [Google Cloud Platform (GCP)](https://cloud.google.com/) to help developers make smarter, lower-emission decisions about where and when to run machine learning workloads.
 By combining live carbon intensity metrics with tools like [BigQuery](https://cloud.google.com/bigquery), [Vertex AI](https://cloud.google.com/vertex-ai), and [Cloud Storage](https://cloud.google.com/storage), **developers can**: